Ariel Henry: Allegations of role in assassination of Jovenel Moïse

 Henry was invited by Haiti's chief prosecutor Bedford Claude on 10 September 2021 for an interview regarding Moïse's assassination.
-Claude stated that Henry had been in contact with Joseph Felix Badio, one of the main suspects on the day of the assassination.
+Claude stated that Henry had been in contact with Joseph-Félix Badio, one of the main suspects on the day of the assassination.
 Henry, however, rejected giving permission on the next day, calling it a "diversionary tactic".
 Renan Hédouville, the head of the Office of Citizen Protection, demanded Henry's resignation on 13 September, and also called on him to cooperate with the investigation into Moïse's assassination.
 Claude on 14 September requested the judge investigating the assassination to charge Henry and told the immigration authority to ban him from leaving the country.
 Henry meanwhile fired him, but a source told the BBC that he had no authority to take such an action.

 Renald Lubérice, the secretary general of the Council of Ministers, resigned on 15 September due to the allegations against Henry and accused him of trying to obstruct justice.
 Henry meanwhile fired the Minister of Justice Rockefeller Vincent, who had ordered increased security for Bedford Claude citing threats to him.
 Henry's office addressed the allegations against him on 16 September, stating that he had received calls from numerous people inquiring about his safety after Moïse's assassination, and it could not identify every caller.
 It also dismissed suspicions against Henry, stating that contact with a suspect cannot be used to implicate someone in a case.
 Asked about his calls with Badio later by Associated Press, Henry stated that he did not remember them.